deepjavalibrary/djl/docs/development/inference_performance_optimization.md

 -Dai.djl.pytorch.num_interop_threads=[num of the interop threads]
 ```

-It configures the number of the operations JIT interpreter fork to execute in parallel.
+This configures the number of operations the JIT interpreter forks will execute in parallel.

 ```
 -Dai.djl.pytorch.num_threads=[num of the threads]
 ```

-It configures the number of the threads within the operation.
-It is set to number of CPU cores by default.
+This configures the number of threads within the operation.
+It is set to the number of CPU cores by default.

-You can find more detail in [PyTorch](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html).
+You can find more details in [PyTorch](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html).

 ### TensorFlow

 #### Multithreading Inference
-You can follow the same steps as other engines for running multithreading inference using TensorFlow engine.
+You can follow the same steps as for other engines for running multithreading inference using the TensorFlow engine.
 It's recommended to use one `Predictor` for each thread and avoid using a new `Predictor` for each inference call.
 You can refer to our [Multithreading Benchmark](https://github.com/deepjavalibrary/djl-serving/blob/master/benchmark/src/main/java/ai/djl/benchmark/MultithreadedBenchmark.java) as an example,
-here is how to run it using TensorFlow engine.
+Here is how to run it using TensorFlow engine.

 ```bash
 cd djl-serving